Strilanc/Eve-Quantum-Clone-Computer/README.md

 Most of the math and drawing code was lifted from [Quirk](https://github.com/Strilanc/Quantum-Circuit-Inspector).

-Basically all Eve does is match the requested operations onto a density matrix being computed classically, and post-select the density matrix to match the results of requested measurements.
+All Eve does is start with a classically-stored maximally mixed density matrix, apply any requested operations onto that  inferred density matrix (and also onto the true state in the hypothetical actual quantum computer), and post-select the inferred density matrix to match the results of any requested measurements.
-Sometimes the measurement results are very informative, sometimes not informative at all, but gradually the details relevant to accurately predicting future measurement probabilities are revealed.
+Sometimes the measurement results are very informative, sometimes not informative at all, but gradually the details relevant to accurately predicting future measurement probabilities are incorporated into the inferred state.

 Eve's inferrence process is exponentially expensive in the number of qubits, taking Θ(4ⁿ) time per operation due to the need to operate on the inferred density matrix classically.
 The process becomes impractal after a dozen qubits, and truly intractable by fifty qubits.